aws-codecatalyst-sample/dynamodb-aws-sdk/README.md

 **Load testing:**

-In loadtesting/test.yaml, you can modify the test configuration based on your test case.
+In loadtesting/test.yaml, you can modify the API url and test configuration based on your test case.

 first is to install artillery